HOME • SEARCH • EMAIL • ABOUT

 Parts used and preparation

-Fruit is an excellent vegetable and popular in the rural day-to-day cuisine.
+- Fruit is an excellent vegetable and popular in the rural day-to-day cuisine.
+It is eaten before it ripens, preferred before the seed hardens.

 Folkloric

-Decoction of roots, dried stalk, and leaves is used for washing sores, exudative surfaces.
+- Decoction of roots, dried stalk, and leaves is used for washing sores, exudative surfaces and used as astringent for hemorrhage from the bladder and other hemorrhagic fluxes.

-The fruit, bruised with vinegar, is used as a poultice for abscesses and cracked nipples.
+- The fruit is considered cooling, and bruised with vinegar, is used as a poultice for abscesses and cracked nipples.

-In India, juice of various plant parts and pulp of fruits of S. melongena and its wild allies used for various ailments: diabetges, otitis, toothaches, cholera, bronchitis, asthma, dysuria, among many others.
+- In India, juice of various plant parts and pulp of fruits of S. melongena and its wild allies used for various ailments: diabetes, otitis, toothaches, cholera, bronchitis, asthma, dysuria, among many others.

 Studies

-Hypocholesterolemic: (1) Study on human volunteers showed that S. melongena infusion showed a significant reduction of the blood levels of total and LDL cholesterol and apolipoprotein B. (2) Study of New Zealand hypercholesterolemic white rabbits fed with diets supplemented with SM fruits showed significant reduction of TC, triglycerides, and LDL, with a 24.7% increase in HDL cholesterol.
+Hypolipidemic: Study of New Zealand hypercholesterolemic white rabbits fed with diets supplemented with SM fruits showed significant reduction of TC, triglycerides, and LDL, with a 24.7% increase in HDL cholesterol.
 The strong hypolipidemic effect with the improved HDL/LDL ratio suggests a potential benefit for its use in the treatment of hyperlipidemic-associated ischemic heart disease and arteriosclerosis.
+(10)

 Bronchospasmogenic: